-The Social Optimization Laboratory supports research efforts in social network analysis, social influence, social behavior modeling, crowdsourcing, collaborative learning, and more broadly, inference and mining of large social network datasets.
+The Social Optimization Laboratory supports research efforts in social network analysis, social influence, social behavior modeling, crowdsourcing, collaborative learning, and more broadly, inference and mining of large social media, transportation system and healthcare data.
 For more information, contact Dr. Alex Nikolaev or see http://www.nikolaev-sollab.com.

 The OPTIMATOR Lab focuses on optimization for industrial and military applications through operations research.
 Students in the lab design algorithms and systems to solve difficult vehicle routing and scheduling problems.
 The OPTIMATOR Lab features a flight simulator for unmanned aerial vehicles (UAVs, also more popularly known as drones), as well as a fleet of five quadcopter UAVs.
 Student work stations and a group meeting space facilitate collaborative research within the lab.
 For more information contact Dr. Chase Murray.

 The Industrial and Systems Engineering department owns and operates a Dell PE high-performance computing cluster, composed of 12 shared-memory computer nodes, each having a 12-core Intel Xeon E5-2620 v3 2.4GHz processor, 128 GB of RAM, and QDR Infiniband.
 The cluster is currently hosted and maintained by the University at Buffalo’s Center for Computational Research (CCR) and is used to support the research endeavors of the ISE students and faculty members, serving as a useful computational platform for testing complex algorithms and processing large amounts of data.
 For more information contact Dr. Jose Walteros, Dr. Jee Eun Kang, or Dr. Sara Behdad.

 In addition to research centers and laboratories organized within the ISE department, ISE faculty and students contribute to the following UB centers and strategic initiatives: